Gilbert McCurdy, LCSW, SEP

 • Using alcohol, substances, or other behaviors to cope

-• Persistent worry that feels out of proportion to actual threats
+• Persistent worry that feels out of proportion to the situation

-• IFS addresses the internal patterns and protective parts that fuel anxiety, helping you develop a more compassionate relationship with yourself.
+• IFS helps you identify the internal patterns and protective parts that fuel anxiety — so you can respond to stress with greater self-compassion rather than self-criticism

 Learn more: Internal Family Systems (IFS)